Q: Why is clinical research important?

-A: Clinical and Investigative research that is conducted at CNI, is overseen by the HCA-HealthONE Institutional Review Board (IRB).
-The IRB’s main focus is to protect the rights, safety, and welfare of individuals enrolled in clinical trials.
-Secondly, it is the ultimate responsibility of the Principal Investigator (PI) to oversee the safe and ethical conduct of a clinical trial at their respective clinical site.

 Q: What are the risks involved?

 A: The risks that are involved in a clinical trial vary according to the type of clinical trial that is being conducted as well as the particular area of interest being investigated by the clinical trial.
 The risk/benefit ratio for any clinical trial is monitored continually by the IRB and, in some instances, an independent data safety monitoring board (DSMB) that is adjudicated by the study sponsor.
 This continual monitoring ensures that any potential risks involved are minimized to ensure the safety of participating subjects.

-Updated on the site to: **Q: Why is clinical research important?**